-- Or do you need to scale back? - Are there too many plants in the garden and not enough gardeners to manage it all? - Pruning and weeding to make space for new growth - What can you let go of, or re-think, to get you ready for next year? - Setting your sights big Foundation funding for libraries - How can you tap into those who want to give back?
+- Or do you need to scale back? - Are there too many plants in the garden and not enough gardeners to manage it all?

+Pruning and weeding to make space for new growth

+- What can you let go of, or re-think, to get you ready for next year? - How can you tap into those who want to give back?
 Does your library system have a nonprofit associated with it? - Are there other funding streams your partners have access to that you could tap into?